Falkicon/mcp-fabric-ux-system/_docs_fabric_ux/guides/faq.md

 **A:** Bundle size impact varies based on the application's architecture, but generally, it is minimal due to leveraging web platform efficiencies and techniques like tree-shaking.
 Components can be individually loaded as needed, so you don't need to load the entire library upfront.

-**Q: Are there performance concerns regarding the framework wrappers (React/Angular), particularly for smaller components like buttons?**
+**Q: Are there performance concerns regarding the framework wrappers (React), particularly for smaller components like buttons?**

-**A:** The performance of wrappers, especially frequently used ones, is actively evaluated.
-The goal is to balance performance and ease of use.
-These wrappers are thin layers over native Web Components, differing significantly from traditional framework-to-framework wrappers.
+**A:** The performance of the React wrapper (`@fabric-msft/react`), especially for frequently used components, is actively evaluated.
+The goal is to balance performance and ease of use for React versions <=18.
+These wrappers are thin layers over native Web Components.
+React 19+ and Angular developers use the Web Components directly, avoiding any wrapper overhead.

 ### Integration with Existing Systems